intel/kvm-multios/documentation/ubuntu_vm.md

-            --force-kern-from-deb       force Ubuntu vm to install kernel from local deb kernel files --force-kern-apt-ver        force Ubuntu vm to install kernel from PPA with given version --force-linux-fw-apt-ver    force Ubuntu vm to install linux-firmware from PPA with given version --debug                     Do not remove temporary files.
-For debugging only.
+            --force-kern-from-deb       force Ubuntu vm to install kernel from local deb kernel files --force-kern-apt-ver        force Ubuntu vm to install kernel from PPA with given version --force-linux-fw-apt-ver    force Ubuntu vm to install linux-firmware from PPA with given version --force-ubuntu-ver          force Ubuntu vm version to install.
+E.g. "22.04" Default: same as host.
+            --debug                     For debugging only.
+Does not remove temporary files.

     Above command starts Ubuntu/Ubuntu RT guest VM install from installer.
 Installation progress can be tracked in the following ways:
     - "--viewer" option which display the progress using virt-viewer